bsamek/evergreen-wiki/Evergreen-Ecosystem.md

   logkeeper, splunk, or cedar).
 * [evergreen](https://github.com/evergreen-ci/evergreen) is the continuous
   integration system at the center of this ecosystem.
+* [logkeeper](https://github.com/evergreen-ci/logkeeper) is a service for
+  storing test logs in a MongoDB database.

 ## Libraries (Go)
 * [amboy](https://github.com/mongodb/amboy) provides distributed worker queues.